 Strength training vs bodybuilding, in my opinion can have many different goals attached to it.
 This of course depends on your age, physical condition, and what your specific goals are.

 In strength training you do need to put emphasis on becoming stronger first: before focusing on hypertrophy training.
 The primary goal of strength training is: to abolish weak points in the strength curve of your main lifts.

-As an example: in the bench press, If you’re struggling on the flat bench at becoming stronger, try using a spotter to help you with two or three sets on the last two or three repetitions, but focus primarily on the negative aspect of the press to build strength in both directions…
+As an example: in the bench press, If you’re struggling on the flat bench at becoming stronger, try using a spotter to help you with two or three sets on the last two or three repetitions, while focusing on the negative or lowering of the press exercise building strength in both directions...

 On other days, try doing incline or decline barbell presses, to add to the dynamics of changing your strength curves in these different areas if you feel you need to.

-As with all strength training and bodybuilding exercises, try to imagine with each repetition of becoming more powerful. e.g. with the dead lift, squat, bench press etc.
+As with all strength training and bodybuilding exercises, try to visualize yourself becoming more powerful in the dead lift, squat, bench press etc.

 The purpose of this page is to try to share with you the things that I have seen and experienced over the decades regarding strength training vs bodybuilding.

 I shoot straight from the hip to give you honest fair information for drug-free lifters.
-It is unfair and unrealistic for the natural guys to expect to see the same results from the routines of other guys that use pharma's.
+It is unfair and unrealistic for the natural guy to expect to see the same results from the routines of others that use pharma's.